qwerty12/X250-Hackintosh/README.md

 end
 ```

 With Hammerspoon running, plugging the headphones will start Mac Audio Keepalive and then stop it when unplugging them.
-As already mentioned, for some reason this problem doesn't occur when the speakers are active.
+As already alluded to, for some reason this problem doesn't occur when the speakers are active.

 #### Getting the DW1830 working for Wi-Fi and Bluetooth

-Again, the Intel 7265 that comes with the X250 is a decent card, but it doesn't work with macOS.
+Again, the Intel 7265 that comes with the X250 is a good card, but it doesn't work with macOS.
 There have been various attempts over the years to port the Linux or BSD drivers to macOS but none seem to have really panned out.
 One alternative is to use a USB dongle, but these do not integrate with macOS's native Wi-Fi solution AirPort and require the use of their unwieldy software to operate the dongle.
 Not ideal.

 The Broadcom-based Dell DW1830 works in Windows 10 (not any earlier versions AFAICT) with a driver you can find on the Dell website, and natively in macOS.

 Before I go on, I will point out the following:

 * The 7265 wants only two antennas, but the DW1830 expects three.
 Some say that plugging one into J2 is optional, some say it's needed to help the card balance the load and not overheat.
-I have no idea which is true.
+I have no idea what is true.
     * My "solution" was to use one of the additional antenna cables designed for the WWAN card, since my X250 doesn't have a WWAN card.
 It might be placebo, but [WiFriedX](https://github.com/mariociabarra/wifriedx/) seems to have increased the reliabilty of my connection (if you can live with disabling WiFried whenever you want to use AirDrop).

-No FakePCIID kexts etc. needed.
+FakePCIID kexts etc. are not needed.

 For Wi-Fi, the one kext I do recommend you install (*to the same place where Lilu.kext resides*) is [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases) (1.1.9). `brcmfx-country=#a` has already been set in the config.plist boot arguments.
-Before installing this kext and setting this specific country code, my download speeds from sites was a fraction of what it should have been (and what I was getting from Windows).
+Before installing this kext and setting this specific country code, my download speeds was a fraction of what it should have been (and what I was getting from Windows).

 ##### Bluetooth, Bluetooth, Bluetooth...

 Sometimes, turning it off means you can't turn it back on again.
-No idea why.
+I have no idea why.

 Anyway, for Bluetooth to work, you need [this](https://github.com/RehabMan/OS-X-BrcmPatchRAM).
 Read the instructions there carefully.
 Here's my summary: to load the kext at boot, you need to do one of the following: